warmCabin/mm2ghost/README.md

 To play a ghost:
   1. Load a movie for comparison (optional)
   2. Open play_ghost.lua in FCEUX
+  3. Click Run
+  4. Browse to the ghost you want to play
-  3. Type the filepath to read from in the argument box (e.g. "ghosts\test.ghost")
+    4.1 (Alternatively, type the filepath (e.g. "ghosts\test.ghost") in the Arguments box before clicking Run)
-  4. Click "Run"
   5. Watch him go!

 Unlike recording a ghost, playing a ghost is **fully compatible** with savestates.
 Simply load a state and the ghost will travel through time with you.